Pyongyang Sports Club

-Pyongyang Sports Club (평양시체육단) is a North Korean organization of education specialty with several departments.
+Pyongyang Sports Club is a North Korean organization of education specialty with several departments.
 This organization is based in Pyongyang and plays at the Kim Il Sung Stadium.
 As the sports club of the Workers' Party of Korea and Government of Pyongyang, Pyongyang SC is the largest sports club not affiliated with a state ministry.

 Football is the most popular department in this organization.
 The men are presently playing in the DPR Korea Premier Football League, the highest football league in North Korea.

 History

 This organization was founded by Kim Il Sung on 30 April 1956.

 Rivalries

 Pyongyang's primary rival is April 25 - known as "the Pyongyang Derby".